Volvo Recalls 79,000 Cars and SUVS for Defects in the Seat Belts They Invented

 It is worth saying in an article that could be construed as a gentle hit-piece against Volvo that they tend to have a pretty stellar safety record.
 While their recall history is not spotless, most of the issues that bring their cars back to the shop aren't related to compromised or defective safety measures.
 In a time where the news is rife with tales of automakers' deliberate sleight-of-hand (*cough*GM*cough*Takata), Volvo hasn't really been touched.
 Taking a page or two from their public-relations book of transparency and customer involvement would likely be a good idea for the auto industry on the whole.

-No one suggesting that Volvo is a "bad" company; quite the contrary, its behavior especially in the larger context of the auto industry is good.
+No one is suggesting that Volvo is a "bad" company; quite the contrary, its behavior in the larger context of the auto industry is quite good.
 The thing is, the law isn't concerned with qualitative assessments.
 It's objective; it's factual.
 If someone is hurt by seat belt failure due to a faulty belt pin, the bad product used by the "good" company still demands recognition and quite possibly compensation.

 For example, Volvo seems to have responded to this seat belt issue promptly and efficiently.
 The company notified the appropriate regulatory agency (the NHTSA), began inspecting every affected vehicle that still remained in its factories or on its dealers' lots, and actively reached out to car owners about the defect.
 The process ticked along with the precision of a Swedish timepiece!...wait.